 3. Using Mouth Wash to freshen breath

 Antiseptic mouthwash helps to control harmful bacteria levels.
-Therapeutic rinses have many purposes including: kill harmful bacteria, restore neutral ph, fluoride, desensitising, and whitening to name a few.
+Therapeutic rinses have many purposes including kill harmful bacteria, restoring neutral ph, fluoride, desensitising, and whitening to name a few.
 Remember, rinses don’t replace brushing or flossing.
 However, it is next-level care when adding a rinse to daily brushing AND flossing.
 It also adds very little time to your day and replaces bad odor with fresh breath.

 4. Tongue Scraping